 Smith, who is a rockstar in the making (seriously, remember his name) is running for mayor of Portland.
 He certainly does himself favors by embracing Move Your Money.

-Meanwhile, much of the same is
+Meanwhile, much of the same is going on in Seattle.

 Following the lead of the populist Occupy movement, the Seattle City Council will consider a resolution that calls for the city to bank only with “responsible financial institutions” and scrutinize businesses that have gotten city tax breaks.